Edward Bennett (colonist): Renewal of continued settlement

 A fort was built near Bennett's plantation.
 Because most English settlements in Warrosquoyake were destroyed in the massacre on 22 March 1622, generally settlement in the county is counted from after that time.
 A census of settlers in 1623 shows on 16 February a total of "33, including 4 negroes" at Bennett's plantation and another 20 at Basse's Choice.
 A year later there was a total population of 31 settlers recorded for the Warrosquoyacke region.

 Bennett's brother Robert died in 1624.
 Richard came out from England to replace him as manager of the plantation, sometimes called "Bennett's Welcome".
 Richard died in 1626, after a short time in the colony, where mortality rates were high.

 In 1627, after having lost a ship to pirates, Bennett was granted a Letter of Marque by the Duke of Buckingham, Lord High Admiral, and commissioned to take pirates and enemy ships.
 It is likely he was part of an expedition under Buckingham that year to rescue French Huguenots from the siege of Rochelle.

 Edward Bennett himself was the next to travel to Virginia to oversee his plantation.
 While in Virginia, he represented his plantation in the 1628 House of Burgesses, then returned to England.
 His nephew, Richard Bennett, came out from England to develop the plantation and colony.
 The following year, the "County of Warascoyack" was represented by Richard Bennett, Captain Nathaniel Basse, and three others, all Puritans.
 This was the Puritans' strongest representation in the Anglican-dominant Virginia colony.
 Richard Bennett began to acquire his own lands, and ultimately owned thousands of acres in both Virginia and Maryland.

 Later years

 Around 1628 Edward's nephew, Richard Bennett (son of Thomas) travelled to Virginia to take over management of Bennett's Welcome, as his plantation was then known.
 Over the next ten years, Richard Bennett patented more than 2000 acre of his own and amassed more than 7000 acre in Virginia and Maryland.

-Edward Bennett died sometime before 3 June 1651 in his home town of Wiveliscombe, Somerset, England.
+Edward Bennett died sometime before 3 June 1651, likely in London where he had raised his family.
+His widow died there by 26 May 1659 when her estate passed to her daughter Mary Bland.

 His nephew Richard Bennett became Commonwealth of England Governor of Virginia, serving three years, from 1652–1655, during the republican years of Cromwell.
 Richard Bennett remained active in the government of Virginia even after the Restoration of the monarchy after Cromwell.
 He moved the Puritan colony to Nansemond, where he died in 1676.
 Before he died, Richard had become a Quaker and he provided generously for several prominent Quakers in his will.